 - Blood in the spit or phlegm

 The diagnosis of laryngeal cancer begins with a study of your symptoms, personal and family history.
 Once cancer is suspected, the doctor performs a laryngoscopy where small sets of mirrors or telescopes are used to examine the larynx.
-In case of any abnormalities, a biopsy is taken and sends to the laboratory for further examination.
+In case of any abnormalities, a biopsy is taken and sent to the laboratory for further examination.

-If the results are positive, then the next step is staging to see how far cancer has spread.
+If the results are positive, then the next step is staging to see how far the laryngeal cancer has spread.
 Oncologists use the TNM system to stage laryngeal cancer where T refers to the size of the primary tumor, N refers to how far cancer has spread in lymph nodes and M refers to whether cancer has spread into other organs or not.

 - Early Stage cancer is effectively treated using LASER or radiation therapy.

 - The advanced stage requires a combination of chemotherapy and radiation.

 - Very advanced-stage cancer is managed with Surgery and a combination of radiation and chemotherapy.